-PRA Games requires students to complete three different games related learning courses using a Teaching Games for Understanding (TGfU) model.
-Students enrolled in the B.KIN. program are required to complete two of the three.
-Integral to this approach is the use of student centred problem solving to understand the pedagogical principles in this games' model across the learning domains that exist within different groups of games.
-Although these categories will provide a focus for the course, it does not preclude the study of similarities that exist between different games.
-For example Field Hockey falls into both Territory and Striking games and the eyehand co-ordination skills of Tennis and Baseball are also complimentary.
+PRA Games courses are based on a modified Teaching Games for Understanding (TGfU) model which emphasizes the playing of adapted and mini-games to teach the tactical strategies and skills of games.
+Integral to this approach is the use of studentcentred problem solving to understand pedagogical principles across the learning domains that exist within categories of games.
+Although these categories will provide a framework for the course, it does not preclude the study of similarities that exist between different categories of games.
+For example, field hockey involves similar eye-hand co-ordination skills as those of tennis and baseball.